thejsway/thejsway/manuscript/chapter14.md

 It's important to note that `NodeList` objects are *not* real JavaScript arrays, so not all array operations are applicable to them.
 To turn a `NodeList` object into an array, use the `Array.from()` method.

-To select and display all document elements with a class `"wonders"`, you can write the following code.
+To select and display all document elements with a class `"exists"`, you can write the following code.

 ```js
 // Show all elements that have the class "exists"